-Design or purchase any traffic lights, street lights, water and wastewater pumps and treatment systems that are included as part of the project to achieve a 15% annual energy reduction beyond an estimated baseline energy use for this infrastructure.
-If any traffic lights are installed as part of the project, use light emitting diode (LED) technology.
+Design or purchase any street lights, water and wastewater pumps and treatment systems that are included as part of the project to achieve a 15% energy reduction beyond an estimated baseline energy use for this infrastructure.
+If any traffic lights are installed as part of the project, use LED technology.